zibhub/GNDMS/installation-guide/index.md

 shell accessible via unsecure networks.*

-### Disabling the Monitoring Shell

-To disable the monitor shell, please edit `$GNDMS_MONI_CONFIG` such that *both* `monitor.enabled` and `monitor.noShutdownIfRunning` are set to `false`.
-Now, either wait until the new configuration gets activated or just restart the globus container manually.

 ### Configuring your Grid

 Currently, there are specialized build targets for the setup of some